 Summary: Here is why addictions and change fight each other.
 Yet, they lead us to think about our shared future.
 Better yet, read on to see what to do about it.

 Here is the BIG QUESTION: What is the destination?

-Those marching in protest, those looting, those salivating for violence, have all come together to lead us down the road, once again, so we have a forum to discuss our common future.
+To clarify, those marching in protest, those looting, those salivating for violence have all come together to lead us down the road, once again, so we have a forum to discuss our shared future.

-The hopeful say, “This time things will change.”
+The hopeful says, “This time, things will change.”

 The doubters say, “Not much will change.”